ric2b/Vivaldi-browser/chromium/docs/website/site/administrators/certificate-management-extension-api-on-chrome-os/index.md

     URL must be set to a page of the extension, see [Manage Networks](https://support.google.com/chrome/a/answer/2634553).
-    Every time the user attempts to connect to this network and there is no matching certificate in the user’s certificate store, Chrome OS will open the configured Client Enrollment URL in a new browser tab.
+    Every time the user attempts to connect to this network and there is no matching certificate in the user’s certificate store, ChromeOS will open the configured Client Enrollment URL in a new browser tab.
     * The extension can use an [event page](https://developer.chrome.com/extensions/event_pages) (succeeding